 of Gov. Reagan's state college tuition proposals.
 Reagan believes that charging tuition will keep dissidents out of the college, acording to Vasconcellos.
 However, it is the affluent students who cause most campus unrest, in Vasconcellos' opinion.

-thing could be done to rewrite

-the state education code so that

-it would "reorganize junior colleges as junior colleges and not

-a babysitting co-op."
-At present,

-the junior colleges run under

-many of the same laws as high
+An instructor asked if something could be done to rewrite the state education code so that it would "reorganize junior colleges as junior colleges and not a babysitting co-op."
+At present, the junior colleges run under many of the same laws as high school.

-Vasconcellos replied that he

-put in a bill that would allow free

-distribution of political literature on the junior college campuses.
-The bill was killed while
+Vasconcellos replied that he put in a bill that would allow free distribution of political literature on the junior college campuses.
+The bill was killed while in committee.

-tactics of Jack Dorwin, his conservative opponent in the last

-election.
-Dorwin's campaign literature accused Vasconcellos of

-supporting a bill that would parole all criminals as soon as

-they had served the minimum

-sentence.
-However, the bill

-would not have paroled anyone

-who had been convicted of a
+VASCONCELLOS attacked the tactics of Jack Dorwin, his conservative opponent in the last election.
+Dorwin's campaign literature accused Vasconcellos of supporting a bill that would parole all criminals as soon as they had served the minimum sentence.
+However, the bill would not have paroled anyone who had been convicted of a set prerequisites, SJS cannot change the major requirements radically.

-VASCONCELLOS attacked the

-school.